StagerCoder/HorizontalExtendedTile/README.md

 # HorizontalExtendedTile
 Flutter HorizontalExtendedTile

-This Includes HorizontalExtendedTile As we don't have any ExtendedTile to use Horizontal.
+This Includes HorizontalExtendedTile As we don't have any ExtendedTile to use Horizontaly.